JaredHolzman/Latex-HW-Template/README.md

 The "homework_template.tex" file is the template that you can use and add your work to.

-An [example.pdf](https://github.com/JaredHolzman/Latex-HW-Template/blob/master/example.pdf) file is also included and most of the instructions about the template and examples of LaTeX commands.
+An [example.pdf](https://github.com/JaredHolzman/Latex-HW-Template/blob/master/example.pdf) file is also included and contains info about the template and examples of LaTeX commands.
 Run the `remove-example.sh` script to delete the example file if you no longer need it.

 # Installing LaTeX